Do you want to capture stunning street photos in New York City? That’s what this article is all about.

 Up, down, left, right, tall buildings everywhere – it is so easy to become trigger happy in New York City.
 But while you should certainly experiment and take lots of images, if you’re not careful, you’ll miss many of the most interesting moments.

-After all, the best moments are often either subtle or fast.
+After all, the best street scenes are often either subtle or fast.
 They’ll require significant attention, or they’ll come upon you in an instant.

 So don’t photograph everything.
 Look with your eyes first, locate something of interest, then capture it with the camera.
 Got it?